📕

 Customer satisfaction survey request

-Use simple customer service chat scripts below.
+Use simple feedback chat scripts below.

 • Thanks for using our live chat service.
 Would you mind leaving us a quick review on [insert a link]?

-Check out over a hundred sample questions you can use in a customer satisfaction survey.
+Read more: Check out over a hundred sample questions you can use in a customer satisfaction survey.

-Key things to remember
+Live chat scripts: key things to remember

-Ecommerce these days is gaining popularity and businesses are expected to provide excellent customer service and a consistent brand voice.
+Ecommerce these days is gaining popularity and businesses are expected to provide excellent customer service with a consistent brand voice.

 Pre-made live chat scripts are a quick win for sales and support team members.

-They help agents respond faster and deliver a consistent brand experience while remaining professional in different situations.
+They help live chat agents respond faster and deliver a consistent brand experience while remaining professional in various situations.

 Share this article: